iturdikulov/notes/Git.md

 <br class="f">
 `git reset --hard <remote>/<branch>`

 Apply only the changes made within a given commit.
-This is different to the `merge` command, as it would otherwise apply all commits from a branch.
-`git cherry-pick [HASH]`
+This is different to the `merge` command, as it would otherwise apply all commits from a branch. `git cherry-pick [HASH]`

 ### Synchronize changes

 "Authoritative source of truth" repo, we mean that it's the one you and your team treat as the "true" repo.
 It's the one that contains the most up-to-date version of the accepted code.
 In Git terminology this is ==`origin`== (single word). <!--SR:!2024-09-19,3,252-->

 Get the latest changes from origin (no merge)
 <br class="f">
 `git fetch`.
-This downloads copies of all the contents of the `.git/objects` directory (and other bookkeeping information) from the remote repository into your current one.
+This downloading copies of all the contents of the `.git/objects` directory (and other bookkeeping information) from the remote repository into your current one.

 Pull changes, while overwriting any local commits.
 <br class="f">
 ```sh
 git fetch --all
 git reset --hard origin/master